datacoves/docs/docs/how-tos/airflow/run-dbt.md

 # How to run dbt from an Airflow worker

-Airflow synchronizes a git repository's <a href="/#/reference/admin-menu/environments" target="_blank" rel="noopener">configured git branch</a> every minute.
+Airflow synchronizes a git repository's [configured git branch](/how-tos/datacoves/admin/how_to_environments#services-configuration) every minute.

 To run `dbt` commands easily, we provide a pre-configured virtual environment with the necessary python dependencies such as dbt.
 Our Airflow Operator also does the following automatically: